Tomorrow's world – six key investment trends after COVID-19

 There will be many societal changes following this pandemic and many implications for investors.
 However, we believe some of the opportunities are excellent, even with the uncertainty that remains.

-If you have any questions or would like to find out more , please get in touch with us or email email@example.com.
+If you have any questions or would like to find out more, please get in touch with us or email firstname.lastname@example.org.
+Please remember, if you hold an account with Canaccord, you can check your portfolio value at any time, through Wealth Online or by getting in touch with your Investment Manager.

 Let us contact you